5 Smart Ways to Pay for Law School

 5. Think About Private Student Loans or Refinancing

-If you have loans from your undergraduate education or your first year or two of law school, refinancing your student loans with a private lender may allow you to take advantage of a lower interest rate, and, depending on the loan term you choose, could lower your monthly payment or put you on track to repay your loans faster.
+If you have loans from your undergraduate education or your first year or two of law school, refinancing your student loans with a private lender may allow you to take advantage of a lower interest rate and, depending on the loan term you choose, could lower your monthly payment or put you on track to repay your loans faster.
+(Note: You may pay more interest over the life of the loan if you refinance with an extended term.)

-Keep in mind that refinancing federal student loans means you give up federal deferment, forbearance, income-based repayment plans, and loan forgiveness programs.
+Just keep in mind that private student loans don’t offer the same protections you get with federal loans, such as forbearance, income-based repayment plans, and loan forgiveness programs.
 However, some private refinance lenders provide flexible options while you’re in school or experiencing economic hardship.

 When we say no fees we mean it.